-Many have covered the news from a financial perspective as on the day of the announce, Qlik shares did in fact jump.
-However so did Tableau’s (NYSE: DATA).
+Many have covered the news from a financial perspective as on the day of the announcement, Qlik shares did in fact jump.
+However so did Tableau (NYSE: DATA).
 The question needs to be asked then, how does this change the $20B+ Business Intelligence industry?

-The short answer is - it doesn’t.
-The Qlik announce has little to do with new developments in the Business Analytics market.
+The short answer is, it doesn’t.
+The Qlik announcement has little to do with new developments in the Business Analytics market.
 It has much to do with the financial market and how companies think about growth in the current financial environment.
 I’m not a financial expert so don't take any of my advice.
 Instead, check out this article on the macro economic trends that drive the financial markets.
 This piece does a great job highlighting the differences between public and private investing.
 As a key indicator, note that this year so far, only 31 companies have gone public.
-That figure compares to 69 in the same timeframe compared with last year...
+That figure compares to 69 in the same timeframe compared with last year.

 - Information Management: Why Most Business Intelligence Tools Fail the 'Hadoop Test'

 - DM Radio with Dave Mariani: Method to the Madness: Information Architecture

 - Gartner Magic Quadrant for Business Intelligence (BI) 2016:The Good, The Bad, The Ugly...

 Furthermore, if you’re new to BI and Hadoop and want to get byte-size content to get you ramped up, check out our resources page as well as the quick links below: